jnalanko/VOMM/README.txt

 * score_string_optimized

 Scores a string given a previously built model with build_model_optimized.
+Writes the log-probabilities(s) to stdout, one line per query.
+Writes a log to stderr while it's running.

 Example: